Daily Recovery Readings

 We asked ourselves why we had them [fears].
 Wasn’t it because self-reliance failed us?

 All of my character defects separate me from God’s will.
 When I ignore my association with Him I face the world and my alcoholism alone and must depend on self-reliance.
 I have never found security and happiness through self-will and the only result is a life of fear and discontent.
-God provides the path back to Him and to His gift of security and comfort.
+God provides the path back to Him and to His gift of serenity and comfort.
 First, however, I must be willing to acknowledge my fears and understand their source and power over me.
 I frequently ask God to help me understand how I separate myself from Him.

 From the book Daily Reflections